 Jump to:

-I highly recommend whipping up a batch on Sunday or Monday, whenever you do your weekly meal prep, and then enjoying this healthy treat over the next few days anytime hunger strikes.
-It has quickly become my new favorite afternoon snack!
+I recommend whipping up a batch on Sunday or Monday, whenever you do your weekly meal prep, and then enjoying this healthy vegan tuna spread over the next few days anytime hunger strikes.

 The basic ingredients you'll need for vegan tuna salad are:

-- cooked chickpeas - for convenience the recipe is written to use one 15 ounce can.
+- Cooked chickpeas - for convenience the recipe is written to use one 15 ounce can.

-- canned jackfruit - usually called "young" or "green" jackfruit.
+- Canned jackfruit - usually called "young" or "green" jackfruit.
 Make sure it's packed in brine, not syrup.
+Alternatively, you can use hearts of palm.

-- dulse granules - if you can't find dulse, crumbled sheets of nori are also delicious.
+- Dulse granules - if you can't find dulse, crumbled sheets of nori are also delicious.

 How to Make Vegan Tuna Salad